Winners' Circle - Constance Sedler

 Even though I rarely enter contests, the practice of writing for them is invaluable.
 Thank you ICL for providing so many opportunities to test my skills!

-To enter our latest contest for children's writers, check out the details HERE
+To enter our latest writing contests, check out our contest page HERE